Michael-Hodges/mars_robots_dist_system/project_proposal.md

-states: (timestamp, Coordinates(relative), Altitude(relative), destination, task, leader, ) distributed among agents The state of the system should be distributed across multiple client

 # Summary Description
 In this paper we propose a distributed system for a fleet of semi-autonomous robots exploring a planet.
 In our hypothetical scenario a group of robots are placed onto a planet and begin exploring the surface.
 The robots goal is to maintain and agree upon their state, maintain communication, and distribute tasks.
 In so doing, the robots must be able to keep track of their own state as well as access information about other robots states, coordinate tasks broadcasted to them, agree upon data, and communicate reliably with one another.